-If an NR message from some gateway G fails to mention some network N which was mentioned in the previous NR message from G, it shall be assumed that N is still reachable from G. HOWEVER, IF N IS NOT MENTIONED IN TWO SUCCESSIVE NR MESSAGES FROM G, THAT SHALL BE TAKEN TO MEAN THAT N IS NO LONGER REACHABLE FROM G. This procedure is necessary to ensure that networks which can no longer be reached, but which are never explicitly declared unreachable, are timed out and removed from the list of reachable networks.
+If an NR message from some gateway G fails to mention some network N which was mentioned in the previous NR message from G, it is possible that N has become unreachable from G. If several successive NR messages from G omit mention of N, it should be taken to mean that N is no longer reachable from G. This procedure is necessary to ensure that networks which can no longer be reached, but which are never explicitly declared unreachable, are timed out and removed from the list of reachable networks.

-It may often be the case that where G and G' are exterior neighbors on network N, G knows of many more gateway neighbors on network N, and knows for which networks those other neighbors are the appropriate first hop.
-Since G' may not know about all these other neighbors, it is convenient and often more efficient for it to be able to obtain this information from G. Therefore, the EGP NR message also contains fields which allow G to specify the following information:
+It will often be the case that where a core gateway G and a stub gateway G' are direct neighbors on network N, G knows of many more gateway neighbors on network N, and knows for which networks those gateway neighbors are the appropriate first hop.
+Since the stub G' may not know about all these other neighbors, it is convenient and often more efficient for it to be able to obtain this information from G. Therefore, the EGP NR message also contains fields which allow the core gateway G to specify the following information:

-a) A list of all neighbors (both interior and exterior) of G (on network N) which G has reliably determined to be reachable.
-Gateways should be included in this list only if G is actively running its neighbor reachability protocol with them.

-- b) For each of those neighbors, the list of networks for which that neighbor is an appropriate first hop (relative to network N). - c) For each such <neighbor, network> pair, the "distance" from that neighbor to that network.
+- a) A list of all neighbors (both interior and exterior) of G (on network N) which G has reliably determined to be reachable.
+G may also include indirect neighbors in this list (see below.) - b) For each of those neighbors, the list of networks for which that neighbor is an appropriate first hop (relative to network N). - c) For each such <neighbor, network> pair, the "distance" from that neighbor to that network.